CharlotteGIS/egm722_project/README.md

 Head over to the "output folder" to see the maps created by the code

 ##Troubleshooting
 The script loads csv files.
-Issues with reading the csv files might arise when a different setting is used for the "seperators" in excel.
+Issues with reading the csv files might arise when a different setting is used for the "separators" in excel.
 Update the code specifying the delimiter used for reading the files when loading the data.